JoelSYLVIUS/BarberShop/README.md

 ```

 ```
-compose install
+composer install
 ```

 ### Prerequisites

-Once compose install is done, create a database and fill the line 16 in the .env file at the root of the project according to your infos :
+Once composer install is done, create a database and fill the line 16 in the .env file at the root of the project according to your infos :

 ```
 DATABASE_URL=mysql://user:mdp@127.0.0.1:8889/Nomdevotrebase